-It’s very common in my country to have open-air cooking competitions and/or goulash parties, as we call them.
-They bring people together to enjoy traditional Slovak food, as well as have fun.
+It’s very common in Slovakia to have open-air cooking competitions and parties that bring together villagers and town folk alike to enjoy traditional Slovak food, as well as have fun.

-Goulash is a kind of stew that originated in the old Kingdom of Hungary.
-Because Slovaks were part of it for almost a millennium, the dish has naturally found its way to our cuisine, and remains popular to these days.
+Goulash is a kind of stew which originated in the old Kingdom of Hungary.
+Because Slovaks were part of it for almost a millennium, the dish had naturally found its way to our cuisine, and remains popular to these days.

-It can take from 3 to 6 hours to cook a proper goulash, so there’s always much more going on behind the scenes.
+It can take from 3 to 6 hours to cook a really good goulash, so there’s always something else happening on the site.
 Singing, dancing, playing the instruments of all kinds and sizes is as much part of the event as cooking.

-It’s not only friends and local sports or hobby clubs that take part in the competitions.
+It’s not only friends and local sports or hobby clubs that take part in these competitions.
 In fact, some don’t see it as a competition at all.
-Quite a few families take it as a chance to get together and enjoy a day out.
+Quite a few families come to simply enjoy a day out.
 It’s supposed to be fun for everyone, no matter what age.

 No goulash party can be without good beer, preferably a good mix of big trade names and small brewery labels.
 These outdoor events are also an opportunity for local artists to show and sell their wares.There are as many goulash recipes as there are cooks, but the main ingredients will always be meat, potatoes and paprika.
 No two goulashes will ever look and taste the same, as the choice of meat, spices and additional vegetables can vary depending on individual tastes.
 Here are two goulashes I liked most at the cooking competition I went to see recently.